3 Tools You Need To Become Your Own Product Advocate

 Reading labels can be helpful but "Non-Toxic" on a label is not enough as many products, even “natural” ones, use strategies to help themselves appear safer or greener.
 Reviewing each ingredient in a product is the best way to ensure that the products in your home are safe.
 It is so simple.
 You can start right away!

 Cleaning and Personal Care Products

 - EWG Skin Deep is our favorite tool to rate cleaning, skin, beauty, and personal care products.
-In our “Toss the Toxins to Create a Healthy Home” we recommend that products kept in the home should have all ingredients rated a 1 or 2 on EWG Skin Deep.
+In our “Toss the Toxins to Create a Healthy Home” we recommend that products kept in the home should have all ingredients rated a 1 or 2 on EWG Skin Deep (with some usage exceptions).
 Simply, go to EWG Skin Deep’s website and search the ingredients.
 The ingredients are rated 1-10 with 1 being the safest to 10 being the most toxic.
 Toss all products with any ingredient rated 3 or more.
 Hint: To save time, start with the last ingredient on the list.
 Typically, you will find preservatives here and you may only have to look at one ingredient to find a 3 or above rating.
 Once you find an ingredient rated 3 or more, look no more and “toss that product”.

 - Think Dirty is another great app to rate cleaning, skin, beauty, and personal care products; just scan your product barcode and Think Dirty will rate it for you on-the-spot.
 We recommend products rated “0” on this app.
 Get the Think Dirty app here.